-- 1. An attendance register shall be open for signature by Members at each sitting. - 2.
-The names of the Members present, as shown in the attendance register, shall be recorded in the minutes of each sitting.
+1. An attendance register shall be open for signature by Members at each sitting.

+2. The names of the Members present, as shown in the attendance register, shall be recorded in the minutes of each sitting as "present".
+The names of the Members excused by the President shall be recorded in the minutes of each sitting as "excused".